Automatic Temporary Restraining Orders In California

-At the Orange County Law Office of David P Schwarz we have litigated numerous divorce cases which involve Automatic Temporary Restraining Orders.
+At the Orange County-based Law Office of David P. Schwarz, we have litigated numerous divorce cases which involve automatic temporary restraining orders.

 They assist all divorcing parties with keeping the property of the divorce safe from unwanted transfers or buying or selling of property from the marriage.
 It also keeps parties safe from losing health insurance coverage as well.
-This “ATROS” as it is called protects litigants from losing all of their marital property by a rogue petitioner or respondent who seeks to take out vengeance on the other party by selling off community assets.
+This ATROs protects litigants from losing all of their marital property by a rogue petitioner or respondent who seeks to take out vengeance on the other party by selling off community assets.